Peterkn2001/ATtiny-Programmer/README.md

 Only 8 pins are used on the ZIF Socket, but these sockets are commonly only available in 14 pins or greater.
-A 16 pin socket is used to allow an SOP8 adapter to be used without fouling the ZIF lever, but a 14 pin version (or smaller if avaialble) could be substituted if this is not a consideration
+A 16 pin socket is used to allow an SOP8 adapter to be used without fouling the ZIF lever, but a 14 pin version (or smaller if available) could be substituted if this is not a consideration

 ![ZIF Socket](https://github.com/Peterkn2001/ATtiny-Programmer/blob/main/images/ZIF_Socket.jpg)

-The 15-pin 0.1" headers are not needed if you solder the Nano directly to the PCB (Not reccomended)
+The 15-pin 0.1" headers are not needed if you solder the Nano directly to the PCB (Not recommended)

 The 8-pin 0.1" PCB mount ribbon cable header is only needed if you wish to connect a programming clip to allow SMD or through-hole devices to be programmed in-situ

 ## Gerber File
-The Gerber file can be downloded here:
+The Gerber file can be downloaded here:

 https://github.com/Peterkn2001/ATtiny-Programmer/blob/main/Gerber/Gerber_ATtiny%20Programmer%20v1_0.zip